Aliases for SSR2 Gene

 GeneCards Summary for SSR2 Gene

 SSR2 (Signal Sequence Receptor, Beta (Translocon-Associated Protein Beta)) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Gene Expression.
+Diseases associated with SSR2 include calcaneonavicular coalition.
+Among its related pathways are Transport to the Golgi and subsequent modification and Gene Expression.

 UniProtKB/Swiss-Prot for SSR2 Gene

 TRAP proteins are part of a complex whose function is to bind calcium to the ER membrane and thereby regulate the retention of ER resident proteins